se-edu/se-book/cppToJava/inheritance/interfaces/text.md

     // more method signatures
 }
 ```
-Note that the method signatures have no braces and are terminated with a semicolon.
+Note that the method signatures have no braces (`{ }`) and are terminated with a semicolon.
 </box>

-**Interfaces cannot be instantiated—they can only be implemented by classes**.
+**Interfaces cannot be instantiated—they can only be _implemented_ by classes**.
 When an instantiable class implements an interface, indicated by the keyword `implements`, it provides a method body for each of the methods declared in the interface.

 <box>